jqwik-team/jqwik/documentation/src/docs/include/kotlin-module.md

   ```kotlin
   class `My Special Tests` {...}
   ```
-  This works in principle but IntelliJ's test runner cannot handle this.
+  This works in principle but in yet unknown circumstances IntelliJ's test runner cannot handle this.
   See https://youtrack.jetbrains.com/issue/IDEA-280536.